influxdata/docs-v2/content/influxdb/v1.8/administration/backup_and_restore.md

 v2: /influxdb/v2.0/backup-restore/
 ---

-The InfluxDB {{< current-version >}} `backup` utility provides:
+Use the InfluxDB {{< current-version >}} `backup` and `restore` utilities to prevent unexpected data loss and preserve the ability to restore data if it ever is lost.
+These utilities let you:

-- Option to run backup and restore functions on online (live) databases.
+- Run backup and restore operations on online or offline InfluxDB instances.
-- Backup and restore functions for single or multiple databases, along with optional timestamp filtering.
+- Back up and restore multiple databases at a time.
+- Back up specific time ranges.
 - Import data from [InfluxDB Enterprise](/{{< latest "enterprise_influxdb" >}}/) clusters.
-- Back up files compatible with InfluxDB Enterprise.
+- Create backup files compatible with InfluxDB Enterprise.

 {{% note %}}
 The InfluxDB OSS 1.5+ `backup` utility creates backup file formats compatible with both InfluxDB OSS 1.5+ and InfluxDB Enterprise.
-The both the `backup` and `restore` utilities still support the legacy *offline* format.
+Both the `backup` and `restore` utilities still support the legacy *offline* format.
 For information about using the legacy backup and restore format, see [Backward compatible offline backup and restore](#backward-compatible-offline-backup-and-restore-legacy-format).
 {{% /note %}}